Last updated February 14, 2023

 • Other duties as assigned.

 • Under the supervision of the Area Director, run program area activities in an exciting and passionate manner.
-At a Webelos camp, this may include Webelos and Arrow of Light Adventures in addition to general activities.
 At a Scouts BSA camp, this may include Merit Badges, rank advancement requirements, or other awards in addition to general activities.

 • Prepare or assist in the preparation of lesson and activity plans for all activities that are assigned.
 Lesson and activity plans should be easy to comprehend and cover any necessary requirements.